Appealing to the Tribunal

 The Tribunal has buildings across the country.
-For Liverpool in recent years this has meant that the hearings have been held in Manchester.
+For Liverpool, historically this has meant that the hearings have been held in Manchester.
+Currently due to the impact of COVID19, the majority of hearings are virtual although a request can be made for a physical or part-physical hearing.
 The appeal will be heard by a judge and usually two Tribunal members who have been appointed because of their knowledge and experience of children and young people with special educational needs or disabilities.

 After the appeal the young person or parent should receive a copy of the Tribunal’s decision and reasons by post within 10 working days of the hearing.
 This will also include details of how to appeal to the Upper Tribunal if it was felt that the decision was wrong in law.

 Legal Aid can fund legal advice and assistance in preparing an appeal to the Tribunal.
 It cannot fund representation at the Tribunal hearing.